Equotix/Logic-Invoice/README.md

 5. Upon completing installation, set up a cron job to trigger admin/cron.php hourly / daily.
 6. To use SEO URLs, rename .htaccess.txt to .htaccess (remove .txt extension)

+## Documentation

+For more information on installation and administration, do use our documentation.
+Documentation is available at http://docs.logicinvoice.com.

 ##Reporting Bugs

 Please report bugs through github.